ioPush/ioPush-server/README.md

 ## Usage
 Messages can be posted with a POST request to `https://iopush.net/app/api/post` with the following JSON format.
-Although, a custom header `authentication_token` must be added with the authentification token found on user's page.
+Although, a custom header `authentication_token` must be added with the authentication token found on user's page.

 ```json
 {